vtex/shoreline/styleguides/admin/documentation/primitives/box.md

 # Box

+Our design system comes with a set of primitive components that represent our most elementary components, through which other components are built.
+They are basic elements, with no determined style, that are used as a starting point for other components.
+Checkout our [Introduction](/primitives/introduction) page, to see Do's and Don'ts about primitive components.

-The majority of our components are built on top of the `<Box>` primitive.
+`Box` is versatile primitive component, with no defined style, that can be used to leverage other elementary components.
+The majority of our components are built on top of the `<Box>`.
 By default it renders a `<div>` element.

-> You may want to try to use one of our `Layout` components before using Box to build layouts, and also, check one of our Typography components before using it to render a text.
+*Note that you may want to use one of our `Layout` components before using Box to build layouts.
+Also check one of our `Typography` components before using it to render a text.*

 ## Behavior